aspenmesh/istio-vet/pkg/vetter/conflictingvirtualservicehost/README-host-in-multiple-vs.md

 ### Sample 2

-The FQDNs assigned to the hosts in the following example would both be reviews.default.svc.cluster.local, and both specify the same gateway.
+The FQDNs assigned to the hosts in the following example would both be reviews.default.svc.cluster.local, and their matching rules conflict (since /service1 is a prefix of /service1/start).
 This is not allowed, and will cause indeterminate routing behavior in your cluster.